stjude/cis-x/README.md

 #### Run

-The Docker image uses `bin/cis-X` as its entrypoint, giving access to all commands.
+The Docker image uses `bin/cis-X` as its entrypoint, giving access to all of its commands.

 The image assumes two working directories: `/data` for inputs and `/results`